 - Most people overestimate their capabilities.
 They think creating a great game, engine, or any other product is in their reach.
 That’s not entirely false, however you should probably add a year or two to the deadline.
 Or, if you are developing an engine on your own, probably 10 years.

-- Users don’t see what engine was the game made in.
+- Users don’t see in what engine the game was made.
 They only see the results.
 So that time and effort should be spent on the game instead.

 - Creating a successful game is hard, even with engine.
-That’s because of the ever-growing competition that has more developers, skill, time and budget than you.
-By creating game from scratch you actively try to ruin your already small chance for success.
+That’s because of the ever-growing competition – teams with more developers, skill, time and budget than you.
+By creating a game from scratch you actively try to ruin your already small chance for success.

-I absolutely love thinking about creating my own complex systems from scratch, but if you want results in competitive game industry then there’s just no way to do it without an engine.
+I absolutely love creating my own complex systems from scratch, but if you want results in competitive game industry then there’s just no way to do it without an engine.

 If you did your research, you may have other engine in mind.
 Or you may wonder why would I compare only two engines when there’s a lot.